PADI Open Water Diver Course

 Materials, Trip (accommodation, 5x dive), license card PADI.

-Ancol entrance fee, gear rental, flight, meals, personal expenses
+Ancol entrance fee, scuba unit, flight, meals, personal expenses

 PADI Rescue Diver + EFR Course

 Materials, Pool entrance, Trip 2D1N to Pramuka Island, license card PADI.

 Ancol entrance fee, gear rental, meals, personal expenses

 After the course, we encourage you to improve your diving skills and join our trips